freva-org/freva-admin/_sources/faq.md.txt

 ## 💥 Can't inject secrets into vault.
 If secret injection fails but the `<project_name>-vault` is up and running you can check the logs.
-In most cases there will be a verion mismatch of the a older deployed version and the current vault version.
-To overcome this stop the service and delte the data:
+In most cases there will be a version mismatch of the a older deployed version and the current vault version.
+To overcome this stop the service and delete the data:

 For `conda-forge` based deployments: